phoenixmd/web-challenges/README.md

 ## Expectations

-- The UI/UX/design is left to your total freedom and will be evaluated as an important part of this challenge
+- The UI/UX is not very important for this project and will only be used to test your results
 - The quality of the code will be finely examined, particularly file structures, data structures, separation of concerns, standard best practices, respect of the DRY concept and overall clearness/cleanness of the code are an important part of this challenge
 - Testing is expected to be part of your everyday practices and will count on your performance
+- Respect of web standards such as status codes and proper HTTP verbs is important
+- Usage of latest ES6 features, and particularly classes is highly encouraged
+- Usage of Promises instead of callback is a bonus

 ## Questions